Moeplhausen/SunknightsWebsite/README.md

 # Sun Knights Website
-A website for the Sun Knights Diep Clan
+A website for the Sun Knights Diep Clan.
-Coded by moeplhausen, rjt-rockx and Mikusaba

 ## Install Instructions